thunderrabbit/journal-hugo/content/blog/2019/07/08drafts.md

 * I am responsible for my own happiness
 * I protect my inner child
 * I have an inner child
-* brand identity is Self
+* your brand identity is your Self including your story
 * relationship (Cathy G)
 * it's not about you
 * don't take things personally